Employment Verifications & Records

 What is it?

 The PSLF Program is a federal program that forgives the remaining balance on a student’s Direct Loans after the student has made 120 qualifying monthly payments.

 The University of Florida is a state government institution and public university that meets the federal requirement of “public service organization”.
 UF employees may qualify for this program.

-- UF employees must have a total of 30hrs or more (.75 FTE) and be paid directly from the University of Florida.
+- UF employees must have a total of 30hrs Full-Time Equivalency (.75 FTE) or more and be paid directly from the University of Florida

 - Part-time employees (below 30hrs at UF) may be eligible to apply for the PSLF Program only if they have a combined total of 30 hours with two qualifying employers.
 The combination of a total of 30 hours is considered full-time by the Department of Education.

 Note: We are unable to verify employment for UF-related entities such as Shands/UF Health (Gainesville and Jacksonville), University Athletic Association (UAA), Florida Fresh Dining (Chartwells), UF Bookstore (Follett), etc. Employees of those entities must work directly with their HR departments on confirming employment.